MokshShahh/GDSC-WEBDEV-TASK/README.md

 # GDSC-WEBDEV-TASK
 This is the backend task for gdsc

-Bonus task has been attempted
+Bonus task has been attempted and i have used a sqlite databse to store the names of the songs and artists

 Added a delete functionality also

 INSTALATION
 1.clone this git repo

 2.install packages by running pip install flask

-3.run this command by navigate to the project directory and running "flask run" in the terminal 3.test this code using API platforms like POSTMAN and copying the localhost url that "flask  run" gives you
+3.run this command by navigate to the project directory and running "flask run" in the terminal

+4.test this code using API platforms like POSTMAN and copying the localhost url that "flask  run" gives you

 API END POINTS